 Be sure to also vote for Weirdest Short Film of the Year.
 To watch all five nominees and to cast your vote, please click here.

-Without further delay, here are the nominees for the 2015 Weirdcademy awards:
+Without further delay, we unveil the nominees for the 2017 Weirdcademy Awards below: